Trump immunity request puts Supreme Court in crosshairs

 “I think that’s inescapable, just given where we are, and the lines that are drawn on 2024 and the election,” he added.

-Trump has long made the judiciary as a whole a target, attacking judges who he views as unfavorable and frequently questioning the motives or legitimacy of court rulings during his presidency.
-But the former president at times has been complimentary towards the Supreme Court, which now holds a 6-3 conservative majority in large part due to his own appointees during his one term.
+Trump has long made the judiciary as a whole a target, attacking judges he views as unfavorable and frequently questioning the motives or legitimacy of court rulings during his presidency.
+But the former president at times has been complimentary toward the Supreme Court, which now holds a 6-3 conservative majority in large part due to his appointees during his one term.

 Trump took credit for the justices’ landmark decision overturning constitutional abortion protections, and as his criminal indictments piled up, Trump months ago called on the justices to “intercede.”